FINITE GROUP MODERN SLAVERY STATEMENT

 - Vulnerable populations – e.g. staff on temporary visas and young/disadvantaged/non-English speaking staff;

 Where multiple high-risk indicators co-exist, there is a greater likelihood of modern slavery and additional controls are required.
-Accordingly, we have focused on the following industries in our assessment of our suppliers:
+Relevantly for our business, we have focused on suppliers of labour (in particular those based/operating overseas) and certain more vulnerable industries utilising lower paid workers.

 We have graded our suppliers (as green [safe], orange [clarify] or red [requiring review]) based on the existence of key indicators of modern slavery in relation to their business/products.
 We are committed to working more closely with those identified as ‘higher-risk suppliers’ to ensure they have the appropriate procedures in place to ensure there is no modern slavery in their supply chain.